opis/view/docs/5.x/index.md

 ## Installation

-**Opis View** is available on [Packagist] and can be installed from a terminal by using [Composer].
+**Opis View** is available on [Packagist] and it can be installed from a command line interface by using [Composer].

 ```bash
 composer require {{page.lib.name}}
 ```

-Or you can directly add it into your `composer.json` file as a dependency
+Or you could directly reference it into your `composer.json` file as a dependency

 ```json
 {